HandCash/handcash-connect-sdk-docs/docs/user-profile.md

 # User Profile

-HandCash Connects provides access to the user profile **as long as the user grants access**.
+HandCash Connect provides access to the user profile, **as long as the user grants access**.

-This properties are provided to help app developers with two aspects:
+These properties are provided to help app developers with two aspects:

 - Speed-up the sign-up process of the user with in new Connect Apps.
 No more sign-up forms!
-- Provide a more customized and contextual information to the user inside the Connect Apps, such as displaying amounts in the user local currency or available balance.
+- Provide more customized and contextual information to the user inside the Connect App, such as displaying amounts in the user's local currency or their available balance.

 ## Balance

 > This feature requires the [permission](/user-authorization.md#permissions) `Permissions.Balance`.
-Otherwise you will get an error.
+Otherwise you will receive an error.

 ```javascript
 const balance = await cloudAccount.getBalance();